sb2nov/mac-setup/README.md

 ## System update

 First thing you need to do, on any OS acutally, is update the system!
-For that: **Apple Icon > Software Update...**
+For that: **Apple Icon > Software Update.**

 ## System preferences